 What Is A Soft Credit Check And Does It Affect Your Credit?

-How A Soft Credit Check Works
+What Is A Soft Credit Check?

 A soft credit check can even occur without you being aware of it.
 Those prequalified credit card offers you get in the mail?
 Those companies did a soft credit check to prescreen your eligibility.